Germany: Police arrest several after threat to Hagen synagogue | DW | 16.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-German police have arrested "several people," including a teenager, over a threat of an attack on a synagogue on the Jewish holiday of Yom Kippur, German media and news agencies reported Thursday.
+Hagen police said they arrested four people as a result of their investigation into the threat and had searched several buildings.

-The arrests followed a huge police deployment late Wednesday at the synagogue in the city of Hagen.
+The arrests followed a huge police deployment late Wednesday at and around the synagogue in Hagen, a city just east of Düsseldorf.
 The synagogue canceled an event due to the threat.

 Hagen police said on Wednesday night that they were in close contact with the Jewish community.
 "The people are worried,'' police told dpa.